 And they’ve been giving a number of — at least two new developments have taken place.
-One is the President or the White House has asked for a bombing raid that can be put on within twenty-four hours.
-What can we hit if the President wakes up one morning and scratches something and says, "I want to go"?
-What can you do in the next twenty-four hours?
+One is the president or the White House has asked for a bombing raid that can be put on within 24 hours.
+What can we hit if the president wakes up one morning and scratches something and says, “I want to go”?
+What can you do in the next 24 hours?
 They’ve done that, or they are doing that.

 There’s also been something called regime change targeting.
 The wonderful word they use inside in the system is “decapitation.”
 You go after leadership nodules.
 You hit the leaders where they live, where they work.
 And you get rid of the top player, the mullahs running the government, and presumably in the fantasyland that exists among the neocons, the people then rush and take over, and they set up a democratic Iran that’s secular and pro-American.